Fonts Q1

 Figure 2: The client must download and apply the relevant patches at runtime.

 So why is it useful to split up a font?
 This is all to reduce download sizes and make things load quickly and more consistently.
-When using a font, a web page may not need all the glyphs (characters) or styles (italic/bold/underline).
+When using a font, a web page may not need all the glyphs (characters) or styles (italic/bold).

 2.2.2.
 Actual Deliverables

-However, at the end of the quarter I managed to squeeze in fonttools support
+quarter I managed to squeeze in IFT support (PR) into ttx.
+This will allow

 2.2.3.
 Next